 Programs for a certificate in hospitality management online include event planning, meeting coordinator, tourism management, and hospitality entrepreneurship.
 These certificate programs expand a resume and offer more expertise in the industry.

-Licensing isn’t required for most culinary arts and hospitality management jobs.
+Licensing isn’t required for most culinary and hospitality management jobs.
 However, licenses may be required if the graduate ventures into entrepreneurship and owns a food or tourism business.

 Hospitality scholarships for college students include: